extio-de/lm-lib/README.md

         <artifactId>jtokkit</artifactId>
     </dependency>

 It is required to select the right prompt template.
-See package com.transporeon.exchange.lmlib.prompt for available prompt templates or implement your own PromptStrategy (must be a bean in the spring context).
+See package .lmlib.prompt for available prompt templates or implement your own PromptStrategy (must be a bean in the spring context).

 Set the following property in your model profile: